 The page with the Target request must be viewed in a browser

-After the page is viewed, the host is listed in the Hosts list, allowing you to manage it in an environment, as well as preview and launch activities and tests.
+After the page is viewed, the host is listed in the Hosts list, allowing you to manage it in an environment, and preview and launch activities and tests.

 This includes any personal development servers.